 Academics at university can be complex, and it is important to know the rules and guidelines that govern the university.
 The following policies have the greatest impact on a student's academic career:

 A detailed listing of all university policies is available on the Secretariat and Office of General Counsel website.

-One of the fundamental values at University of Waterloo is respect between all members of our campus community.
-If you feel that you are being treated unfairly by a professor or an instructor, there is a process in place for your protection.
-You should make an appointment to discuss your situation with the Chair or Director of the professor's home department or school.
-These individuals are the immediate supervisors of the professors teaching your courses and are in the best position to help.
-If the matter cannot be resolved at that level, you would then discuss the situation with the Dean of Science.
-The Associate Dean of Undergraduate Studies would only become involved if the treatment resulted in an appeal.
-External to science, there is also a Student Resource Office on campus.
-The Student Resource Office provides an impartial, independent and objective service to all members of the University community.
-This office deals with both academic and nonacademic situations by investigating complaints, mediating disputes and offering options to those seeking assistance.
+One of the fundamental values at the University of Waterloo is respect between all members of the campus community.
+Students who feel they are being treated unfairly by a professor or an instructor, should make an appointment to discuss the situation with the Chair or Director of the professor's home department or school.
+If the matter cannot be resolved at that level, the student should discuss the situation with the Dean of Science.
+The Associate Dean of Undergraduate Studies would only become involved if the treatment results in an appeal.